dekuNukem/duckyPad-expansion-modules/README.md

 ## Back to duckyPad!

-If you're just getting started, **set up with your duckyPad first by [following the User Guide](https://dekunukem.github.io/duckyPad-Pro/doc/getting_started.html)**
+If you're just starting, **set up your duckyPad first by [following the User Guide](https://dekunukem.github.io/duckyPad-Pro/doc/getting_started.html)**

-Continue here once familiarised.
+Play with scripts on built-in switches and encoders, continue here once familiarised.

 ## Connection Overview